Ocean: Relationship of currents and climate

 Collectively, currents move enormous amounts of water and heat around the globe influencing climate.
 These wind driven currents are largely confined to the top hundreds of meters of the ocean.
-At greater depth the drivers of water motion are the thermohaline circulation (the Atlantic meridional overturning circulation (AMOC) is part of a global thermoholine circulation).
-This is driven by the cooling of surface waters at northern and southern polar latitudes creating dense water which sinks to the bottom of the ocean.
+At greater depth, the thermohaline circulation drives water motion.
+For example, the Atlantic meridional overturning circulation (AMOC) is driven by the cooling of surface waters in the polar latitudes in the north and south, creating dense water which sinks to the bottom of the ocean.
 This cold and dense water moves slowly away from the poles which is why the waters in the deepest layers of the world ocean are so cold.
 This deep ocean water circulation is relatively slow and water at the bottom of the ocean can be isolated from the ocean surface and atmosphere for hundreds or even a few thousand years.
-This circulation has important impacts on global climate and the uptake and redistribution of pollutants such as carbon dioxide by moving these contaminants from the surface into the deep ocean.
+This circulation has important impacts on the global climate system and on the uptake and redistribution of pollutants and gases such as carbon dioxide, for example by moving contaminants from the surface into the deep ocean.

-Ocean currents greatly affect Earth's climate by transferring heat from the tropics to the polar regions and thereby also affecting air temperature and precipitation in coastal regions and further inland.
-Surface heat and freshwater fluxes create global density gradients that drive the thermohaline circulation part of large-scale ocean circulation.
+Ocean currents greatly affect Earth's climate by transferring heat from the tropics to the polar regions.
+This affects air temperature and precipitation in coastal regions and further inland.
+Surface heat and freshwater fluxes create global density gradients, which drive the thermohaline circulation that is a part of large-scale ocean circulation.
 It plays an important role in supplying heat to the polar regions, and thus in sea ice regulation.